 A few things stand out from that experience.

 First was my desire to make it crystal clear to every health professional I encountered that I had miscarried.
-I felt it important that they not see me as “someone who would have an abortion” — whatever that meant.
+I felt it important that they see me as “someone who would never have an abortion” — whatever that meant.
 Someone who could welcome a child without disrupting my educational goals, career or family?
 Someone who was pro-choice except when it came to myself?
 At least myself as a thirty-something upper middle-class woman in a happy and stable marriage?
 Someone who had not been raped?
 I’m pretty sure there weren’t many people in my position of privilege coming through the doors of the clinic that day.
 Looking back, I’m a little embarrassed that I was so vocal about my miscarriage.

 Second were the doctors.
 I was the first patient of the day, and the doctor performing the D&C was running late, which meant I had some extra time to talk to the anesthesiologist.
 He said he worked at the clinic every Monday because he felt it was an important service to provide.
 I expressed my admiration.
 He and his wife had also dealt with miscarriage, and he was sorry for my loss.
 I expressed my thanks.